driessenslucas/researchproject/README.md

 - **Solution Attempt 1**: Implementation of motor encoders was pursued to enhance movement accuracy.
 However, this approach faced the same limitations in achieving the desired precision.
 - **Solution Attempt 2**: The motor was replaced with a more powerful one, which initially showed promise in addressing the alignment issue.
 However, after adding all the other components, the car's weight increased, leading to the same problem. [view video](#video-4-new-rc-car-with-encoder-and-more-powerful-motor)
 - **Solution Attempt 3**: The use of a MPU6050 accelerometer was explored to measure the car's orientation and adjust the movement accordingly.
 Even though this approach succeeded to some extent (90 degrees turns were accurate), it was not able to solve the ~3-degree offset issue when moving forward.[vdeo of turning 90 degrees](#video-1-mpu6050-90-degree-turn) [video of moving forward](#video-2-mpu6050-to-align-forward-movement)
+- **Solution Attempt 4**: The final solution I tried was done by removing the RPI5 (previously used for sensor data and running the web app) from the robot all together and using the ESP32 to control both all the sensors and the motors.
+This allowed for a more lightweight robot, which was able to move forward more precisely but it failed to rotate 90 degrees accurately. [view video](#video-6-robot-v2)

 ### Challenge 5: Ensuring Consistent and Effective Training